Superfund Cleanup Support

 Many of the training sessions offered are geared toward professional audiences involved in site cleanup.
 While some courses are open to the public as part of a broad spectrum of environmental education, many training opportunities are reserved specifically for federal and state regulators.

-Green remediation is the practice of considering all environmental effects of remedy implementation and incorporating options to minimize the environmental footprints of cleanup actions.
+Green remediation is the broad practice of considering all environmental effects of remedy implementation and incorporating options to minimize the environmental footprints of cleanup actions.
 EPA's Principles for Greener Cleanups provide the foundation for institutionalizing best management practices of green remediation across the Superfund program.

 Natural Resource Damages